 On April 30, 2014 (the "Spin-Off Date"), the former SLM Corporation legally separated (the "Spin-Off") into two distinct publicly-traded entities: an education loan management, servicing and asset recovery business called Navient Corporation ("Navient"), and a consumer banking business called SLM Corporation.
-SLM Corporation is primary operating subsidiary is Sallie Mae Bank.
+SLM Corporation's primary operating subsidiary is Sallie Mae Bank.
 We sometimes refer to SLM Corporation, together with its subsidiaries and its affiliates, during the period prior to the Spin-Off as "legacy SLM."

-In connection with the Spin-Off, all private education loans owned by legacy SLM, other than those owned by its Sallie Mae Bank subsidiary as of the date of the Spin-Off, and all private education loan asset-backed securities ("ABS") trusts previously sponsored and salministered by legacy SLM were transferred to Navient.
-As of the Spin-Off Date, Navient and its sponsored ABS trusts owned \$30.8 billion of legacy SLM's private education loan portfolio originated both prior to and since 2009.
+In connection with the Spin-Off, all private education loans owned by legacy SLM, other than those owned by its Sallie Mae Bank subsidiary as of the date of the Spin-Off, and all private education loan asset-backed securities ('ABS') trusts previously sponsored and administered by legacy SLM were transferred to Navient.
+As of the Spin-Off Date, Navient and its sponsored ABS trusts owned \$30.0 billion of legacy SLM private education loan portfolio originated both prior to and since 2009.
 As of the Spin-Off Date, Sallie Mae Bank owned \$7.2 billion of private education loans, the vast majority of which were unencumbered Smart Option Student Loans originated since 2009.

-Legacy SLM's Private Education Loan and ABS Programs Prior to the Spin-Off
+I agree SI M'e Privata Education I can and ABS Programs Prior to the Spin-Of